 There are many practical things you can do for your baby.
 Often these practical things can support your grieving and help to create important memories.
 These could include:

 - making your baby’s coffin and/or urn to contain the ashes

 - co-ordinating the funeral/burial service, choosing special songs, music, readings, etc.

 - digging and/or filling the grave

-- making a cross to mark your baby’s resting place.
+- making a cross or headstone to mark your baby’s resting place.